Pakistan is Beset by Terror

 These organizations began to target the Pakistan state itself and thus for the first time Pakistan which had nurtured terror outfits to beat India was itself beset by terror groups.
 These groups increased in influence and their writ began to run in the entire NW of Pakistan.
 They also launched attacks in Lahore and Karachi and overall created a terrible situation in Pakistan.
 In effect, it was the birds coming home to roost as Pakistan had created a Frankenstein and soon the Pakistan state was engulfed in terror activities.

 The Road Ahead

 Pakistan is now in the grip of feverish terrorist activity.
 The Islamic groups now fighting the Pakistan state consider the present government blasphemous.
 The Pakistan army was forced to sit up and realize that terror and Islamic militancy had eaten into the vitals of the state.
 Reluctantly the army was forced to launch an offensive against these militant groups.
 The battle is on for over 2 years and the results are not too encouraging.

 The terror movement is not crushed and the Mujahidin have now begun to target soft targets like schools and colleges.
 One of these attacks on the army school at Rawalpindi led to over 160 children being shot dead.

-The offensive of the army in the NW appears a halfhearted affair as they still hope that these terrorists groups can be channeled to attack India.
+The offensive of the army in the NW appears a halfhearted affair as they still hope that these terrorist groups can be channeled to attack India.
 The Pakistan army which calls the shots in all matters is against peace with India.
 However many in Pakistan realize that playing with terror groups is counterproductive.
-Pakistani is at the cross roads and the next few years may well see a rise in Muslim fundamentalism in Pakistan.
+Pakistani is at the crossroads and the next few years may well see a rise in Muslim fundamentalism in Pakistan.

 List of Some Local Terror Groups Fighting Pakistan State